AgrimPrasad/Multiplayer-GameOfLife/README.md

 #### Continuous Integration

-Tests are run using GitHub Actions.
+CI Tests (including linting tests) are run using GitHub Actions.
 The GitHub Actions steps are configured in `.github/workflows/workflow.yaml` and are used both for running tests and for deploying the backend app to Heroku.

 The test step runs `npm test` using the `jest` library as mentioned in the `Tests` section above.

 #### Backend Continuous Delivery

-These are the Github Actions steps defined for deploying the backend to Heroku.
+Backend is deployed using GitHub Actions to Heroku.
+Pushing a commit to GitHub should trigger GitHub Actions to run automatically.

+1. To install the `heroku` command line client locally, run `brew install heroku/brew/heroku`.
+Then login to heroku with `heroku login`

 1. `Dockerfile` configured in the root of this repo is used to build a docker image for the server.
+Build and test steps are defined in `.github/workflows/workflow.yml`.
+This file also pushes a new container image to the `stage` Heroku app's container registry.

-1. [Heroku Actions](https://github.com/actions/heroku) plugin is then used to push the built server image to the Heroku Container Registry.
+1. [Heroku Actions](https://github.com/actions/heroku) plugin for Github Actions is then used to push the built server image to the `stage` app's Heroku Container Registry.

+1. The previous two steps for building, testing and pushing a new `stage` container image are defined in `.github/workflows/workflow.yml`.

+1. `.github/workflows/next.yml` defines the steps to release a tested container image to the `stage` app which is running on Heroku at https://stark-plains-46658.herokuapp.com These steps are only triggered on a new push to the `next` branch.

+1. `.github/workflows/master.yml` defines the steps to push and release a tested container image to the `production` app which is running on Heroku at https://stark-lake-47409.herokuapp.com These steps are only triggered on a new push to the `master` branch.

-1. The same plugin is then used to release the server image to the backend app.
+1. `NODE_ENV` environment variable is set to `production` in the Github Actions files to trigger production builds.

+1. `HEROKU_API_KEY` secret is defined on the Github repo and is only accessible to repo collaborators for use.
+It was generated using `heroku authorizations:create` locally.

+1. Heroku apps for `stage` and `production` were generated using the following commands locally: `heroku create --remote staging` and `heroku create --remote production`.

 #### Frontend Continuous Delivery

 Frontend deployment to Netlify is configured using a `netlify.toml` file present at the root of this repo.

-1. The client app is built using `npm run build-client` which triggers the `vue-cli-service` to build a static production site.
+1. The client app is built using `npm install && npm run build-client` which triggers the `vue-cli-service` to build a static production site.

-1. The static files are then deployed to Netlify using appropriate environment variables to configure the server address accessed by the frontend.
+1. The static files are then deployed to Netlify using appropriate values for the `VUE_APP_SERVER_ADDRESS` environment variable to configure the server address accessed by the frontend on different environments.

-## Local Development

-[TODO] Add steps on how to set up local environment for development, testing and deployment.

-1. This repo follows the [Git Flow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) with `master` branch used for production and `next` branch used as a development branch for integration testing.

-1. Feature branches are branched from `next` usually, and pull requests are created towards `next`.

-1. A merge to `next` branch results in deployment to a `stage` environment where testing is performed before deployment to production.
+1. DNS is configured in Netlify to point the `next` branch deployment to `http://next.gameoflife.agrimprasad.com/` for integration testing and the `master` branch deployment to `http://gameoflife.agrimprasad.com/` for the production deployment.

-1. After integration testing has been performed, a pull request is opened from the `next` branch towards the `master` branch.
-Once this pull request is merged, the latest `master` changes are updated on production.

 ## Implementation Details